-What Is Adverse Media Screening?
+What is Adverse Media Screening?
 Effective Practice for AML Compliance

 Adverse media refers to any negative or bad information published about brands, companies, and individuals in various media outlets.
 But why is it important?
 Well, first of all, screening negative news is crucial for businesses as it helps them steer clear of any association with harmful entities involved in money laundering or terrorist financing.